 So much love for this journey, and so much gratitude for this training.Kira LawrenceLethbridge, Alberta, Canada

 Kate Nguy has been teaching yoga since 2011 and specializing in yoga for Fertility, Prenatal yoga and Postnatal yoga since 2012.

-She became invested in women’s health, and in particular fertility, when she went through a few years of struggle in conceiving her first child.
-During her journey she experienced 3 ectopic pregnancies all of which resulted in loss.
-Although the medical specialist were convinced that she would not conceive without intervention (IVF Procedure with a second surgery to remove her remaining fallopian tube), she believed in the body’s ability to heal and repair.
+She became invested in women’s health, and in particular fertility when she went through a few years of struggle in conceiving her first child.
+During her journey, she experienced 3 ectopic pregnancies all of which resulted in a loss.
+Although the medical specialist was convinced that she would not conceive without intervention (IVF Procedure with a second surgery to remove her remaining fallopian tube), she believed in the body’s ability to heal and repair.

 Heidi has had the amazing opportunity to be a part of the Mamata yoga training program from its conception as both a student and Anatomy & Physiology Instructor.
 She blends her training and experience as Yoga Teacher (E-RYT 200 and RPYT), Physical Therapist (BScPT), Professional Yoga Therapist in training (PYT-C) & Mom to bring unique and passionate perspectives on topics related to pregnancy, labour, birth, postpartum recovery and women’s health.